 Focus had largely been around two national reports recently published.
 The Cabinet Office had published its report on the National Fraud Initiative (NFI) exercise for the period 1 April 2016 to 31 March 2018.
 The National Fraud Initiative, was a two-yearly data matching exercise comparing sets of data electronically, such as the payroll or benefit records of a body, against other records held by the same or another body.
-A number of matches had been referred to the Council's Counter Fraud Unit for investigation, however, focus had been on the high risk matches. £450,000 worth of housing fraud - the most common instance of fraud - had been identified in Sandwell as a result of the report.
+A number of matches had been referred to the Council's Counter Fraud Unit for investigation, however, focus had been on the high risk matches. £450,000 worth of housing fraud - the most popular instance of fraud - had been identified in Sandwell as a result of the report.

 The Committee also received the Chartered Institute of Public Finance and Accountancy's (CIPFA) Fraud and Corruption Tracker Survey 2018, which aimed to help organisations and the public better understand the volume and type of fraudulent activity in the UK and the actions being taken to combat it.
-Only 144 local authorities had taken part in 2018 and it was therefore felt that the survey may not provide a full picture of fraud across the public sector.
+Only 144 local authorities had taken part in 2018 and it was therefore felt that the survey did not provide a true picture of fraud across the public sector.
 The report highlighted that the four main types of fraud affecting local authorities was council tax, housing, disabled parking and business rates respectively.
-It was noted that the financial figures reported in the survey were not actual but based on Cabinet Office calculations.
+It was noted that the financial figures reported in the survey were not actual but based were on Cabinet Office calculations.

-A pilot team had been set up within the fraud team to focus on the large number of cases of single person discount and other council tax fraud, based on our own data.
+A pilot team had been set up to focus on the large number of cases of council tax fraud, based on our own data.

-The Committee welcomed Sandwell's acknowledgement for the provision of a case study that had been included in the survey and the wider input into the reports.
+The Committee welcomed Sandwell's acknowledgement for the provision of case studies to contribute to the Survey. and input into the reports.